yuvalherziger/git-js-debug-traces-hook/README.md

 ![Throw a tantrum](/screenshots/tantrum.png "Optional Title")

-# What to do when you actually want to commit debugging code
+# When you actually want to commit debugging code

 ```bash
 ~ git commit --no-verify